kubedb/cli/README.md

 # KubeDB
 Running production quality database in Kubernetes can be tricky to say the least.
 In the early days of Kubernetes, replication controllers were used to run a single pod for a database.
 With the introduction of StatefulSet, it became easy to run a docker container for any database.
 But what about monitoring, taking periodic backups, restoring from backups or cloning from an existing database?
-KubeDB by AppsCode is a framework for writing operators for any database that support the following operational requirements:
+KubeDB is a framework for writing operators for any database that support the following operational requirements:

  - Create a database declaratively using TPR
  - Take one-off backups or period backups to various cloud stores, eg,, S3, GCS, etc.